ebmakerlabs/toolkit/README.md

 # All Digital Communications Devices #

-*A password manager.* One example is [LastPass](https://lastpass.com/) - a password manager that stores your passwords in an encrypted form on their server or locally.
+*Use a password manager.* One example is [LastPass](https://lastpass.com/) - a password manager that stores your passwords in an encrypted form on their server or locally.
 LastPass can be used with most popular browsers, also on Android, i-devices, Blackberry, and other mobile platforms.
-Can also be used locally (on one computer).
+Can be used locally (offline).

 # Phone-based communications #